stefandominicus/ePortfolio/index.md

 <h2>Fabricator</h2>
 <p>
-  I am always immensly satisfied when my projects come to life.
+  I am always immensely satisfied when my projects come to life.
 As an engineer, that typically means getting my hands dirty.
-Over the years, I have developed countless skills which enable me to take on almost any project knowing that I am capable of seeing it throgh to completion.
+Over the years, I have developed countless skills which enable me to take on almost any project knowing that I am capable of seeing it through to completion.
 In every project I learn something new, and I've also been known to take on something exotic just so I can try something new, or learn a new process.
 </p>

 <hr>